pymoso/PyMOSO/README.md

         self.upsample(warm_start)
         return warm_start
 ```
-Programmers can use pydovs to create new algorithms that use RLE for convergence.
+Programmers can use pymoso to create new algorithms that use RLE for convergence.
 The novel part of these algorithms will be the `accel` function, which should efficiently collect points to send to RLE for certification.
 The function `accel` must have the signature `accel(self, warm_start)` where `warm_start` is a set of tuples.
 The tuples are feasible points.
-The pydovs method, shown above, allows programmers to easily implement and test these accelerators.
+The pymoso method, shown above, allows programmers to easily implement and test these accelerators.
 These accelerators are to be used in a retrospective approximation framework.
-Every retrospective iterations, pydovs will first call `accel(self, warm_start)` and send the returned set to `RLE`.
+Every retrospective iterations, pymoso will first call `accel(self, warm_start)` and send the returned set to `RLE`.
 The return value must be a set of tuples, where each tuple is a feasible point.
 The implementer does not need to implement or call `RLE`.

 Once implmented, solve a problem using the accelerator as follows.
-`pydovs solve myproblem.py myaccel.py 97`
+`pymoso solve myproblem.py myaccel.py 97`

 ### Example of a (bad) RA algorithm (myraalg.py)
 ```
-from pydovs.chnbase import RASolver
+from pymoso.chnbase import RASolver

 # create a subclass of RASolver
 class MyRAAlg(RASolver):